Enniscorthy Castle: History

-In 1903 it became the private residence of the Roche family, until they vacated it in 1951.
+In 1903, it became the private residence of the Roche family, who rented it until they vacated it in 1951.
 In the years following it became home to the Wexford County Museum.

 The castle closed for refurbishments in 2006 and reopened in 2011.

 Today, Enniscorthy Castle explores the development of the castle and the town of Enniscorthy from its earliest French-Norman origins.
-The castle also houses exhibitions dedicated to its last residents the Roche family, the Industrial and Commercial Heritage of Enniscorthy, Colm Toibin's Brooklyn and the pioneering modernist designer Eileen Gray.
+The castle also houses exhibitions dedicated to its last tenants the Roche family, and a small exhibit to the industrial and commercial heritage of Enniscorthy.

 Features

 The castle site at the head of the River Slaney, in the centre of Enniscorthy town.
 As a Norman Castle, it features four corner towers, and a four-storey rectangular keep.
 The original foundation of a castle on this site goes back to the late 12th or early 13th century, though the current structure was updated in the late 1500s.
 Enniscorthy Castle appears to echo the style of other local castles, such as the Norman Ferns Castle and Carlow Castle.
 The Castle had fallen into ruins by the early 20th century, and was restored by P.J.
 Roche, who extended and reconstructed the building.